-1.1 Existing Parks
+9.1 Existing Parks

 Contextually there are a number of significant parks in the surrounding neighbourhoods, which are an important resource for the King-Spadina community.
 They include Grange Park, Alexandra Park, Stanley Park, Trinity Bellwoods Park and Roundhouse Park to name a few.
-Within the study area there are two parks that provide for a variety of community uses: Victoria Memorial (0.82 ha) and Clarence Square (0.76 ha).
+Within the study area there are four parks that provide for a variety of community uses: Victoria Memorial (0.82 ha), Clarence Square (0.76 ha), St. Andrew's Playground (0.59 ha) and Alex Wilson Park.
 These existing parks are cherished and intensively used by the community.
 The pressure on these parks has been steadily increasing over the past decade and will continue to increase as the residential population increases.
-This has been acknowledged by the City and Victoria Memorial Square has been the focus of considerable
+This has been acknowledged by the City and